 Being a landlord, it can be a bit confusing to understand your rights and responsibilities under landlord-tenant law, including Texas’ security deposit laws.

-This article aims to help you wrap your head around these rules and regulations so that you can make sure your rental business is compliant.
+This article aims to help you wrap your head around these rules and regulations so that you can make sure your rental business is compliant with all the applicable laws, including the Fair Housing Act.

 Security deposits are an important part of renting out a property, and it’s essential that both landlords and tenants understand the laws in place to protect them.